-For most people there is only one account to submit the script under (their sponsor's default account).
+For most people there is only one account to submit the script under (their sponsor's default account), so it does not need to be specified.
+If there are multiple accounts, then it has to be specified.
+Not doing so will give an error listing all the available accounts.
+A sample submission might then be